 Remote Desktop Connection Clear History

-If you wish to delete them, you will either have to use the Windows Registry or simply download and use a Microsoft Fix It.
+If you wish to delete them, you will either have to use the Windows Registry, a free tool or simply download and use a Microsoft Fix It.

 Navigate to the following key: